rythos42/ArmadaData/readme.md

 3. Build the project
 4. In the VASSAL module select screen, add the extension from {repo}\out\artifacts\CreateVMDX\ArmadaData.vmdx

-## TODO ##
-- Add "Ranked/Casual" toggle and update API post to send it

-- I recommend posting in TTS discord "worked with Valadian to make a plugin to upload to TTS Armada score cloud", "for when you have to play in Vassal but still want to get ranked credit for the game"
-- put out to public

-New release
-- auto-selection of first player
-- update wiki
-- fixed bug with giant fleet text area
-- fixed bug where if the player who spawned a fleet isn't in the game, an error would occur
-- fixed bug with counting squadrons incredibly wrong
-- preventing errors from trying to go to the Vassal bugtracker, they won't help
-- updated dev environment to be easier to get started developing

 ## Future ##
 - Faction auto-selection
   - Tried to use PieceWindow, but ran into a Java/VASSAL problem and couldn't fix it.
 Posted on forum, have a branch with prototype code, not hopeful it will work.